Why are real estate prospecting letters sold in sets?

 Next, the touches need to be spaced fairly close together.
 If you mail a letter in July and don’t write again until September, most “cold contacts” won’t even recall having seen your name before.

 Depending upon the type of prospect, the correct timing might be once a week, twice each month, or once a month.
+In some cases, such as a pending foreclosure, it would be wise to send the first few letters only 3 or 4 days apart.

 So why do people who actually are interested in listing fail to respond to your first contact?